Cardiovascular Care at Methodist Heart and Lung Institute

 The patient journey

-Visiting Methodist Heart Institute
+Visiting Methodist Heart and Lung Institute

 If you’re arriving for our cardiac rehab program, please proceed to the second floor of Methodist Plaza.
 This building is on the north side of Medical Drive across from Methodist Hospital.
 Methodist Cardiopulmonary Rehabilitation Center is in suite 255.